 The projects below are just a few examples.

 For more project information subscribe to our news, or browse our staff directory.

 Glebe Pathways Project – an alternative education program designed to re-engage students in the Glebe area.
 Led by Associate Professor Deb Hayes and in partnership with Glebe Youth Services, Save the Children, City of Sydney Council and Sydney Secondary College.

-Glebe Community Development Project– a partnership established in 2004 between the faculty and Housing NSW to work with Glebe and Camperdown residents and organisations.
+Glebe Community Development Project– a partnership established in 2004 between the school and Housing NSW to work with Glebe and Camperdown residents and organisations.
 The project identifies, develops and evaluates strategies to enhance community development initiatives within the public-housing communities of Glebe and Camperdown.
-Over the past decade, faculty researchers have identified the factors that build – and undermine – community social cohesion in rapidly changing urban contexts, including the roles of government, business and non-government-sector organisations.
+Over the past decade, school researchers have identified the factors that build – and undermine – community social cohesion in rapidly changing urban contexts, including the roles of government, business and non-government-sector organisations.

 Drama in Schools – Led by Professor Robyn Ewing in partnership with Sydney Theatre Company, the project demonstrates how drama strategies in the classroom can contribute to improved literacy, life skills and empathy in children.